Fabrizio Boccardi: Technology

-According to public sources the PDCI is a core component of the UCCM and is also proprietary to Astradyne Inc. It functions as an embedded cognitive engine that powers the UCCM’s adaptive and intelligent features.
-Publicly described as a foundational element in Boccardi’s broader vision, the PDCI is engineered to support scalable, secure, and intelligent systems.

-Its architecture is designed to evolve in parallel with advancements in cognitive computing and may serve as a bridge to future quantum-enhanced processing frameworks.

 Fictional character

 The Tyrant Knight is Boccardi's franchised fictional character, first appearing in 2008 in the book "The Seven Sins: The Tyrant Ascending," written by Jon Land and published by Macmillan.
 Boccardi worked with Land to create the story, which is loosely inspired by Boccardi's own life.

 In 2008, The Seven Sins: The Tyrant Ascending was published by Forge Books/Saint Martin's Press.
 The Library Journal selected The Seven Sins: The Tyrant Ascending as a "Best Thriller of 2008."

 The second book in the series titled "Black Scorpion The Tyrant Reborn" was published in North America by Macmillan Publishing Group on April 7, 2015, written by Jon Land and created by Boccardi.

 DC Entertainment is developing the comics based on a publishing license provided to DC by King Midas World Entertainment.
 Comic Artists such as Andrea Mutti have been engaged to work on the comic property.

 A production for a feature film is in development in Hollywood based on the franchised character of Michael Tiranno, the Tyrant Knight.
 The film will be based on the blended adaptation of Black Scorpion and its predecessor, The Seven Sins, which both have also been licensed to DC Comics for comic books and graphic novels publications.
 In 2017, director Chuck Russell was attached to direct and help to write the screenplay for the film titled "The Seven Sins: Dawn of the Tyrant Knight".